 This once again closes the New Document dialog box and opens my new document in Photoshop:

-This opens the Preferences dialog box set to the General options.
-Look for the option that says Use Legacy "New Document" Interface and click inside its checkbox to enable it:
+In the Preferences dialog box, select the option that says Use Legacy "New Document" Interface, and then click OK to close the dialog box:

 Then create a new document by going up to the File menu and choosing New: